spirit-labs/tektite/docs/conceptual_model.md

 Wouldn’t it be nice if you could deploy a topic, but also with some filtering or processing happening on the server?
 Or to join two Kafka topics with a one-liner, and avoid spinning up a separate Flink cluster to do this?
 Or maybe you want to run some custom processing on your Kafka cluster?

-It's like a Swiss Army Knife for event streaming.
-The language that Tektite uses to define streams is called Tektite Streaming Language (TSL).

 Let's discuss the conceptual model of Tektite in more detail.